tpadjen/civ-vii-mod-options-api/README.md

 // Add a dependency on the Options module to ensure standard game options are loaded before the mod's import '/core/ui/options/options.js';

-// must be unique for your mod to prevent conflicts const MOD_NAMESPACE = 'change-me';
+// namespace must be unique for your mod to prevent conflicts Options.setupModOptions({ namespace: 'tbq-csl' });

 // the name of the settings group to put this in, matched to a localization key const MOD_OPTIONS_GROUP = 'snake_case_name_to_match_loc_group';